Cookies on Websites: Are They Treating You or Tracking You?

 Final Thought: A Love-Hate Relationship

-So next time a website asks, “Accept cookies?” ask yourself: Am I okay with being remembered—or am I just being watched?
+So next time a website asks, “Accept cookies?” ask yourself: Are they remembering me, or watching me?

 Now, over to you: Do you happily accept cookies, or do you aggressively click “Reject All”?